compbiozurich/UZH-BIO392/course-results/2020/Nathalie-Guttmann/day4_file_format.md

 ---

  ####  5. FASTA file format
 FASTA file contain either nucleotide sequences or peptide sequences.
-It begins with a header starting with ‘>’ followed by a sequence ID followed and then by the sequence [[5]].
+It begins with a header starting with ‘>’ followed by a sequence ID and then by the sequence [[5]].

 ![](https://upload.wikimedia.org/wikipedia/commons/0/03/FAM149A_Promoter_region_%28FASTA_format%29.png)